AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 ## 2. HARDWARE CONFIGURATION
 ### 1) DRONE SWARM SET I: MODIFIED 3DR IRIS+ DRONE
 #### a) MECHANICAL SYSTEM
 This Drone platform is modified from 3DR iris+ drone, and the mechanical system is unchange.
 Pleas refer to the official [3DR Operation Manual](Hardware_Configuration/3DR_IRIS/DOCS/IRIS-Plus-Operation-Manual-vH-web.pdf) for the hardware details.
-Following is the basic hardware spacification:
+Following is the basic hardware spacification of the mechanical system:
 - UAV type: QuadCopter
 - Frame type: V
 - Motors: 950 kV